 Investing in general:

-I am an inactive indexing macro asset allocator.
+I am a macro indexing advocate who believes in utilizing a cyclical and probabilistic based approach to implement a diversified and low fee approach to asset allocation .
 That means I think it’s important to understand the financial system and potential future outcomes through the formulation of probabilistic forecasts, but I am not a highly active asset allocator.
 I think that it’s important to understand Jack Bogle’s Cost Matters Hypothesis, but not at the detriment of understanding my Allocation Matters Most Hypothesis.
 There’s little doubt that low cost index funds are the ideal instrument with which to allocate assets, but we should also recognize that the process of asset allocation is far more important in driving our future returns than merely cutting costs and frictions.

 When we look at asset allocation and the global asset portfolio it becomes clear that the idea of “passive indexing” is a misnomer.
 Indeed, we are all making active decisions when we deviate away from the global market cap weighting (and yes, we all deviate from global cap weighting because there is no financial product currently available the replicates the global cap weighting).
 This makes us all active “asset pickers” to some degree.
 Unlike some indexers I think it’s important to forecast the future to some degree and apply the appropriate asset allocation using a probabilistic forecasting methodology.
 In my opinion, a superior understanding of the financial system and the monetary system can help one achieve this.